top of page

 Globally-based

-Head of Innovations and Partnerships
+Innovations and Partnerships Manager

 Caren Okombo

-Caren is based in Kenya where she has recently taken on this new role, working across PFP sites in Kenya while supporting the launch of new project sites like Arusha, Tanzania.
+Caren is based in Kenya where she has recently taken on this new regional role, working across PFP sites in Kenya while supporting the launch of new project sites like Arusha, Tanzania.
 In her role, she spearheads the implementation of the Arise Centre strategic plan, leads stakeholder mapping and engagement, designs innovations to strengthen programme delivery, and prepares local funding bids.
 She also drives replication of Arise programmes in new PFP project areas, which involves developing the connections and opportunities that will enable the expansion of PFP.
 Before this Caren was Programme Manager for our Kenya programme.

 John